 However, under the Tax Cuts and Jobs Act of 2017, the deduction was substantially increased for 2018 and beyond — to $12,000 for individuals and $24,000 for married couples — as a part of consolidating together the $4,050-per-individual personal exemption and the standard deduction.

-In addition, TCJA also curtailed a number of previously popular itemized deductions.
+The tax law also curtailed a number of previously popular itemized deductions.
 Starting in 2018, the maximum deduction for all state and local taxes paid — including state and local income taxes, as well as property taxes — is capped at a maximum of $10,000.
-In addition, the mortgage interest is deductible on only the first $750,000 of acquisition indebtedness, down from $1 million of debt principal, and interest on home equity indebtedness is removed entirely.
+In addition, the mortgage interest is deductible on only the first $750,000 of acquisition indebtedness, down from $1 million of debt principal.
+Interest on home equity indebtedness is removed entirely if used for personal living expenses (it may still be deductible if used for home improvements).

 Meanwhile, the entire category of “miscellaneous itemized deductions subject to the 2%-of-AGI floor” under IRC Section 67, which includes everything from tax preparation expenses, unreimbursed employee business expenses and even the deduction for investment advisory fees when paid from otherwise taxable accounts, was curtailed.